lbaw-admin/lbaw-laravel-2017-18/README.md

     return view('pages.card', ['card' => $card]);

-In this example, *pages.card* references a blade template that can be found in *resources/views/pages/card.blade.php*.
+In this example, *pages.card* references a blade template that can be found at *resources/views/pages/card.blade.php*.
 The second parameter is the data we are sending to the template.

 The first line of the template states it extends another template:

     @extends('layouts.app')

-This second template can be found in *resources/views/layouts/app.blade.php* and is the basis of all pages in our application.
+This second template can be found at *resources/views/layouts/app.blade.php* and is the basis of all pages in our application.
 Inside this template, the place where the page template is introduced is identified by the following command: